 Tax in Belgium

 Setting up a business in Belgium will most likely result in sending over employees from the home country to work there.
+Most probably you are not familiar with tax in Belgium.
 This brings along some specific challenges you will need to address in order to ensure your administration is fully in line with Belgian labor rules, as well as to make sure your employee’s personal administration is also fully compliant.

 - Is a work permit and residence visa required in order to have employees legally work / reside in Belgium?